You and Me (Tammy Wynette album)

 You and Me is the sixteenth studio album by American country music singer-songwriter Tammy Wynette.
 It was released on September 27, 1976, by Epic Records.

-Commercial performance
+Chart performance

 The album peaked at No. 4 on the Billboard Country Albums chart.
 The album's only single, "You and Me", peaked at No. 1 on the Billboard Country Singles chart.

 Track listing

 Personnel

 Adapted from the album liner notes.